 Spending time with your kid is the best approach to help them thrive.
 By interacting with them, you can spark their imagination, increase their self-confidence, and develop the bond that you both require.
 Being “playful” isn’t something that comes easy to everyone.
 We either grow too preoccupied with our to-do lists to sit and play for lengthy periods of time, or we feel silly pretending.
-Here are some suggestions for being more playful:

 This post may contain affiliate links.
 Full disclosure here.

 Want to learn how to use positive parenting?
 Register for a free class called GET KIDS TO LISTEN THE RIGHT WAY; an exclusive FREE class from nationally recognized parenting coach, Amy McCready.

 Playing is a natural and intrinsic aspect of infancy.
 Kids of all ages are eager to incorporate play and pleasure into nearly everything they do.
 Parents must remember the significance of playful parenting since fun and laughter are essential components of good and harmonious family interaction.